Computer Science Department,

 Proc.
 ACM Symposium on Parallelism in Algorithms and Architectures (SPAA 15), pages 313-322.
 Portland, Oregon, U.S.A., June 2015.

 - We give a first theoretical investigation to the general question: How can we process distributed noisy datasets communication-efficiently?.

-This follow-up work (SIGMOD 16) extends the study to the data stream model.
+This paper (SIGMOD 16) and this paper (PODS 18) extend the study to the data stream model.